juliomatcom/php-mistakes/README.md

 ```
 -- Is all in the link
 ####6.
 Security: [SQL injection](http://en.wikipedia.org/wiki/SQL_injection "http://en.wikipedia.org/wiki/SQL_injection") or [XSS attacks](http://en.wikipedia.org/wiki/Cross-site_scripting "http://en.wikipedia.org/wiki/Cross-site_scripting") and others
-*you must use statments and properly validate all external data*
+*you must use statments and properly encode all external data*

 ####7.
 Not read php-fig [(Basic Coding Standard & Coding Style Guide )](http://www.php-fig.org/)
 *nowadays we work for others people too, we share code and contribute with others developers, so this is a must guide*